 Tasting delicious traditional and homemade Persian cuisines

 Move forward in time to appreciate the splendours of the Safavids in the wooden palace of Isfahan, Chehel Sotoon.
 It foreshadows the extreme refinement that can be observed in the museums and in the Golestan Palace of Tehran, as well as inside the gorgeous historical houses of Kashan.
-Jump into modernity by reaching the top of the Milad Tower, and embrace a 360° view over the capital city at the foot of imposing Alborz Mountains.
+Jump into modernity by reaching the top of the Milad Tower, and embracing a 360° view over the capital city at the foot of the imposing Alborz Mountains.

-Along with Persepolis, Necropolis, and Pasargadae, this experience unravelled numerous iconic sites of Iran, many of which have inscribed on the UNESCO's World Heritage List.
+Along with Persepolis, Necropolis, and Pasargadae, this experience unravelled numerous iconic sites of Iran, many of which have been inscribed on the UNESCO's World Heritage List.
 The famous blue-domed mosques of Nasqu-e Jahan Square in Isfahan, or the fantastic light show of the sun's rays piercing through the windows of Nasir-ol Molk Mosque in Shiraz, are a blast of colours, mosaics, painting, and vaults, designed to leave the visitors in awe.

 No matter the beauty of these places, the two cities have plenty of other eye-catching attractions to share with you.
 After all, Isfahan hasn't been named "Half of The World" for no reason!
-Cross the beautiful arched bridges straddling the Zayandeh Rud, to walk into the old neighbourhood of Jolfa and the get to see "the church of sanity sisters" known as Vank Cathedral nationwide with its unprecedented architecture mixed Persian Islamic designs with western churches.
+Cross the beautiful arched bridges straddling the Zayandeh Rud, to walk into the old neighbourhood of Jolfa and get to see "the church of sanity sisters" known as Vank Cathedral nationwide with its unprecedented architecture mixed Persian Islamic designs with western churches.
 Its delicate blue and golden frescos recall the biblical story of the creation of the world and mankind.

 As you venture into the desert of Varzaneh, the fresh watercourses fade away to be replaced by oasis and sand dunes spreading at the horizon.
-Travel to another wonderland in Yazd who has escaped from modernization and kept the mystery and charm of the Silk Road with its earthen architecture gulp the heart with sky touching windcatchers to offer the sensation of being a modern Marco Polo in the centre of Persia.
+Travel to another wonderland in Yazd city who has escaped from modernization and kept the mystery and charm of the Silk Road with its earthen architecture gulp the heart with sky-touching windcatchers to offer the sensation of being a modern Marco Polo in the centre of Persia.